Introducing Large Language Models into the Design Flow of Time-Sensitive Networking

 TSN is a layer-2 mechanism that provides deterministic communication and bounded latency.
-TSN achieves this by combining multiple shaping and scheduling mechanisms, including the Time Aware Shaper (TAS)~\cite{rubi_noms}, Credit Based Shaper (CBS)~\cite{rubi_noms}, Asynchronous Traffic Shaper (ATS)~\cite{luxi_tnsm}, Cyclic Queuing and Forwarding (CQF)~\cite{rubi_ccnc}, and Frame Preemption (FP)~\cite{rubi_noms}.
-More advanced mechanisms, such as Multi-CQF~\cite{rubi_iotj}, have also been introduced.
-These mechanisms can be used individually or in combination, resulting in diverse TSN architectures.
+TSN achieves this by utilizing shaping and scheduling mechanisms, including the Time Aware Shaper (TAS)~\cite{rubi_noms}, Credit Based Shaper (CBS)~\cite{rubi_noms}, Asynchronous Traffic Shaper (ATS)~\cite{luxi_tnsm}, Cyclic Queuing and Forwarding (CQF)~\cite{rubi_ccnc}, and Frame Preemption (FP)~\cite{rubi_noms}.

 Furthermore, for the configuration and scheduling of TSN flows in the network, optimized algorithms are required.
 These algorithms are often developed using mathematical models~\cite{gcl_silviu}, heuristics~\cite{rubi_iotj}, and advanced machine learning models~\cite{rubi_icc}.
-However, developing optimized scheduling and configuration algorithms is NP-hard~\cite{rubi_iotj}, which requires domain-specific algorithms to reduce time complexity.
+However, developing optimal scheduling and configuration algorithms is NP-hard~\cite{rubi_iotj}, which requires domain-specific algorithms to reduce time complexity.

 The schedulability analysis further provides the mathematical upper bounds of the worst-case delay (WCD) of the TSN flows in the network.
 For this, Network Calculus (NC) tools~\cite{luxi_tnsm} are widely used both in academia and industry.
 This process is widely known as schedulability analysis or WCD calculation.
 These tools compute upper bounds on delay and jitter, which is particularly crucial for event-triggered (ET) traffic, especially when assessing the impact of interference from co-existing time-triggered (TT) flows.